 Let’s face it, getting enough sleep when you’re in school is hard!
 Between late-night study sessions and early morning classes, it can be impossible to get the amount of sleep you should.

-If you can’t get a full night’s sleep, you should at least try to make the waking up process as easy as possible — and that’s where SleepCycle comes in.
-There are a lot of effective alarm apps that make sure you’ll get up in the morning, but SleepCycle takes it one step further.
+Make the waking up process as easy as possible to feel refreshed.
+That’s where SleepCycle comes in.
+There are a lot of effective alarm apps that make sure you’ll get up in the morning.
+But SleepCycle takes it one step further.

-Place your phone on the top corner of your mattress while you sleep, and SleepCycle will monitor your sleeping patterns — only waking you when you are in a light sleep stage.
-SleepCycle ensures that you will always feel well-rested when you wake up, even if you’re waking up several hours sooner than you’d like.
+Place your phone on the top corner of your mattress while you sleep.
+SleepCycle will monitor your sleeping patterns — only waking you when you are in a light sleep stage.
+SleepCycle ensures that you will always feel well-rested when you wake up, even if you fall short of sleep hours.

 It’s important to start the day knowing what’s in store for you as the day goes on.
-Use a comprehensive to-do list like Any.do to make sure that you’re aware of all the tasks you need to complete, errands you need to run, and places you need to be before you leave your room.
+Any.do makes sure you stay on top of all important tasks and chores always.

-No matter what your major is, it’s important to stay up-to-date on current events, both in your field and in your community.
+No matter what your major is, it’s important to stay up-to-date on current events.
+A good feed reader is the best solution.

-Feedly lets you curate feeds that bring you all the new posts from any website, blog, or online newspaper that you like to follow.
-Feedly lets you quickly scan your top sites over breakfast (or while you’re still in bed, no judgment) without visiting each site individually or getting distracted browsing the web.
+Feedly lets you curate feeds from any website, blog, or online newspaper that you like to follow.
+Quickly scan your top sites over breakfast (or while you’re still in bed, no judgment) without visiting each site individually or getting distracted browsing the web.

 Apps for Class

-It takes a minimum of thirty minutes for your tree to grow and be added to your Forest, and if you check your phone or visit a blacklisted site within that time frame, the tree will die.
+It takes a minimum of thirty minutes for your tree to grow and be added to your forest.
+But if you check your phone or visit a blacklisted site within that time frame, the tree will die.